zydou/arti/crates/tor-netdoc/README.md

 `plain-consensus`: enable support for the "plain (unflavoured) consensus" document type, which some relays cache and serve.

+`hs-client`: enable support for parsing hidden service descriptors.

+`hs-service`: enable support for generating hidden service descriptors.

+There are also other features includijng experimental ones which aren't documented here and shouldn't be relied on.

 ## Caveat haxxor: limitations and infelicities

 TODO: This crate requires that all of its inputs be valid UTF-8: